 1. Identify & prep your blank canvas.
 Locate an empty wall of reasonable size (you should probably own this wall, because you can’t take wall murals with you).
 Paint it white.

 2. Select your colors.
 Go to the paint store.
 If you’re like me, you’ll spend at least an hour putting different colors in cascading order until you have the right mix for your masterpiece.
 I recommend 7-9 colors (odd numbers look better) in ½-1 pint cans.
 You’ll need enough for 2-3 coats of each color.
 (I thought the colors were the crux of the entire endeavor, and recruited my friend Lisa to help me.
-I’ve included the colors I selected in case its helpful.)
+Here are the colors I selected in case its helpful.)

 3. Draw your outline.
-Using a pencil, lightly outline the different mountain layers on the wall to provide a general outline of where you want the different colors to meet.
+Using a pencil, lightly outline the different mountain layers on the wall to provide a general idea of where you want the different colors to meet.
 This outlines do not need to be perfect – you’ll add details later – but I do recommend looking at a few mountain photos as inspiration.
-Make sure to note where furniture will be located in front of your masterpiece.
+Make sure to note furniture will be located in front of your masterpiece.
 It will help you decide where to put your mountains/layers (for example, I painted a wider bottom layer than I might have because it was going behind a bedframe and nightstand).

 5. Continue to paint, alternating layers.
 You don’t want to be painting a new color next to the color that is still drying.
 Paint the bottom – or darkest – layer (in my case #9) first, then alternate at least one layer away so you won’t have any overlap.
 Darker colors will need three coats, and lighter colors will require two coats plus touch-up work.
 After painting the top layer, I skipped a layer to paint the next one down (#3).
 This allowed #1 to dry.
 Then I could paint #2 and so forth.